Why MAC Exists

 What it is not

-MAC Terminal does not execute trades and it does not provide personal financial advice.
+Market Action Center does not execute trades and it does not provide personal financial advice.
 It is a trading workspace.
 The focus is process support, faster prep, cleaner setup discovery, and more honest review after the fact.